 - Make sure that the lighting is uniform.

-- Keep a little gap between you and the wall behind you.
+- Ensure there's a gap between you and the wall behind you.

 - Decide on the placement of the webcam.
 You cannot move the webcam after you take your snapshot.

-Click the i icon next to these options to go through a quick tutorial slides showing how this feature works.
+Click the i icon next to these options to go through a quick tutorial slide that shows how this feature works.

 Keep the following points in mind while posing for the snapshot: